jakeYeager/public-quakeworks-flux/project/readme.md

   <img src="/hero-logo.png" alt="logo">
 </p>

 ## Subject
 ***Are earthquakes randomly distributed through time?***

 The purpose of this site is to document the comparison between earthquake timestamps and equivalent volumes of randomly generated data.

 ## Author Affiliation
 Jake Yeager is unaffiliated with any institution, and this research was conducted as an independent personal project.

 ## Copyright

 ### Jake Yeager
 The contents of this site is copyright to Jake Yeager © 2018 to present; all rights reserved where applicable by law.

 ### United States Geological Survey
 The information used from the USGS API service was obtained freely under their [Public Release of Information policy](https://www.usgs.gov/information-policies-and-instructions/public-release-information).
 Copyright for this information is under the [Public Domain](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits).

 ## Disclaimer
 The USGS has an [information quality mandate](https://www.usgs.gov/information-policies-and-instructions/information-quality) but also offers [no warranty](https://www.doi.gov/disclaimer) expressed or implied.
-As the core calculations and ideas expressed herein are based on the data obtained from the USGS, **no warranty to accuracy or fitness** is expressed or implied by Jake Yeager.
+As the core calculations and ideas expressed herein are based on the data obtained from the USGS, **no warranty or guarantee of accuracy or fitness** is expressed or implied by Jake Yeager.

+## Anonymous User Tracking
+This site uses common session tracking software.
+User session identity is stripped to bare minimum (no IPs, no demographics, etc).
+Only aggregate user sessions are utilized.

 ---